ericchase-library/ts-library/README.md

 ## Glob Patterns

-Glob patterns are essential for my build tools and even many of the other tools we use: vscode, git, libraries and frameworks, etc. Unfortunately, there is no standard or specification for glob patterns.
+Glob patterns are essential for my build tools and even many of the other tools we use: VSCode, Git, libraries and frameworks, etc. Unfortunately, there is no standard or specification for glob patterns.
 It seems like literally everyone uses their own rules when it comes to glob patterns.
 This makes it difficult and confusing to write glob patterns between different tools.
 For that reason, I decided to make this section and try to outline the different systems that are used in my template projects.

 - `/` to separate _path segments_
 - `*` to match zero or more characters in a _path segment_